 Prior to license issuance, a priority applicant must present proof of a two-year right of tenancy (rental agreement, lease, grant deed, etc.) at the applied-for premises.
 As the required two-year tenancy requirement starts when the license issues and there is no guarantee that a license will be granted, it is suggested that any financial agreements be contingent upon actual issuance of the priority license.

-At the time of filing formal application, an on-sale general priority applicant is to designate planned operation as one of the following:
+At the time of filing formal application, an on-sale general priority applicant is to designate planned operation as one of the below:

-- A club as defined and authorized by Business and Professions Code Sections 23037 and 23399.2.
+- A club as defined and authorized by Business and Professions Code sections 23037 and 23399.2; or

 Generally, an applicant for a priority license may only make formal application at a location not currently licensed with the same license type.
 Under certain circumstances, the department may allow formal application to be made at a location already licensed with the same license type if: